 If you neglect the competitive landscape analysis required to successfully launch into a new market, the damage to everything from average transaction value to stock market value will be all too obvious before long.

-You can avoid these dangers by assessing the risks, threats, and opportunities with the help of the Growth Quadrant and Custom Market research features included with the Competitive Intelligence (CI) Add-On at SEMrush.
+You can avoid these dangers by assessing the risks, threats, and opportunities with the help of the Growth Quadrant and Custom Market research features included with the Semrush .Trends solution.